Wilson Warbirds: Branding

-The Warbirds mascot is currently an unnamed red-tailed hawk, with the specific bird being chosen as it was the most common hawk in the region.
+The Warbirds' mascot is a red-tailed hawk named Wilt the Warbird.
+This specific bird was chosen as it was the most common hawk in the region.
 The team colors are navy, sage, antique white, bristol, and smalt.
 The Warbird's away jerseys are colored bristol with a sage band, the alternate jerseys are red with a white band, and their three caps feature bristol, sage, and navy.

+Ownership

+The team is led by the president Joe Ricciutti and general manager David Lawrence.
+Since the Carolina Mudcats, the Milwaukee Brewers had owned the majority share of the team.
+In the weeks before the first Warbirds game, however, the Brewers began negotiations to sell their majority share to sports executive and long-time minority owner of the Brewers, John Canning Jr..
+According to City of Wilson manager Rodger Lentz, the Brewers showed no intention of selling their share until Canning approached them about the deal.
+The deal, if successful would still leave the Brewers with a minority share of the team.